 Stringles for string orchestra (2010)

 Stringles, originally composed as an encore, was premiered in November 2011 by the Autunno Ensemble conducted by Marien van Staalen.
-Stringles has also been played by the Fancy Fiddlers supervised by Coosje Wijzenbeek and the Vignolle Ensemble conducted by Eduardus Lee.
+Stringles has also been played by the Fancy Fiddlers, the Vignolle Ensemble, Musica Montana, and het Nederlands Strijkers Gilde.

 Astor Piazzolla, Fuga y Misterio

 Arranged for string orchestra (from a version for violin, bandoneon, and piano).
 Performed by the Vignolle Ensemble in May/June 2015.

 Johannes Brahms, Clarinet Sonata, opus 120, no. 2

 Arranged for clarinet and string orchestra (originally for clarinet and piano).
 Performed by Diederik Ornée and the Autunno Ensemble in November 2014.
 Listen to an excerpt.